 It is your responsibility to know and follow all curricular requirements for earning the Wheaton Bachelor of Arts degree.
-These requirements are outlined in the College Catalog and include the Foundations Curriculum, Connections and Major Program.
+These requirements are outlined in the Course Catalog and include the Foundations Curriculum, Connections and Major Program.

 While your advisor will seek to guide you through the various parts and requirements of the Wheaton curriculum, he or she is not responsible for you fulfilling them.
 You should review curriculum requirements in the Catalog on a regular basis to determine your progress.
 Use your CAPP (Curriculum Advising and Program Planning) degree audit and transcript to track your progress.

 Requirements as stated in Faculty Legislation and approved December 7, 2001:

 For the Class of 2007 and all subsequent classes the General Education requirements for the Bachelor of Arts degree are stated in the sections headed in red below.
 Unless otherwise specified, the same course may be used to fulfill more than one requirements.